 Well, that brings us to the end of my first substantive analysis.
 I hope you’ve found this useful, and that these ImmerseOrDie Reports are helping authors learn what sorts of things to watch out for in their work.
 And hopefully, when you finish your next book and send it in, yours will go straight to the hallowed halls of 40.

-If you’ve found this article useful, or the series itself, please consider sharing a link with other reading and writing communities.
-Click one of the sharing buttons below, or email this article to a friend.
+If you’ve found this article useful, or the series itself, please consider sharing a link with your reading and writing community.
 It really does help keep me motivated to continue the series.

 Take the Pepsi Challenge: Curious about whether my own work would survive the treadmill?
 Why not download one of my free short stories and decide for yourself?